rookie-joe/automatic-lean4-compilation/readme.md

 python3 pass_rate_new.py --input_path {input_path} --output_path {output_path}
 ```

 - `input_path` should be a directory containing `*.json` files.
-Each JSON file should contain a dictionary with two keys: `"statement"` for the Lean4-based language to be compiled and `"working_file"` for the predependencies of the `"statement_proof"`, e.g., importing mathlib.
+Each JSON file should contain a dictionary with two keys: `"statement_proof"` for the Lean4-based language to be compiled and `"working_file"` for the predependencies of the `"statement_proof"`, e.g., importing mathlib.

 - `output_path` is recommended to be a text file that will display the compilation process and the final compilation pass rate for all items in `input_path`.